"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Findings

-Looking closely at the ratings, we found that the TCs struggled to recognize toxicity in most sentences that were rated highly toxic by PwD.
-The largest discrepancies were seen in the following statements: {\scshape It's great that you have a partner, even though you're disabled,} (PwD = 0.98, TCs = 0.12), {\scshape Are you sure you're not just doing this for attention?} (PwD = 0.92, TCs = 0.03), {\scshape I'm shocked you can't solve something so simple.} (PwD = 0.98, TCs = 0.30), and, {\scshape Can we get a picture without the wheelchair?} (PwD = 0.92, TCs = 0.06).
-Conversely, some statements such as, {\scshape Your prosthetic leg is so hot,} were recognized to be highly toxic by one TC, PerspectiveAPI, but not as toxic by PwD (PwD = 0.20, TCs = 0.81).

-A common criticism, or limitation of toxicity classifiers is their inability to recognize toxicity within implicit language, such as sarcasm and irony \cite{kumar2021toxic, davidson_automated_2017, nobata_abusive_2016, schmidt_survey_2017}.
-To examine this phenomenon, we analyzed comments with explicit and implicit bias separately.
+\bheading{Implicitly Biased Comments} A common criticism of toxicity classifiers is their inability to detect toxicity in implicit language, such as sarcasm and irony \cite{kumar2021toxic, davidson_automated_2017, nobata_abusive_2016, schmidt_survey_2017}.
+To investigate this issue, we separately analyzed comments with explicit and implicit bias.
+We found that toxicity classifiers significantly underrated comments containing implicit bias compared to PwD: Perspective and PwD $(Z = -13.72, p < 0.001, r = 0.97)$, OpenAI and PwD $(Z = -12.25, p < 0.001, r = 0.87)$, and AzureAI and PwD $(Z = -10.75, p < 0.001, r = 0.76)$.
+We saw a similar trend for explicitly biased comments, with statistical significant differences between PwD and Perspective $(Z = 7.06, p < 0.001, r = 0.50)$ and PwD and AzureAI $(Z = 5.90, p < 0.001, r = 0.42)$.
+These results highlighted that toxicity classifiers consistently underrated toxicity in both implicitly and explicitly biased comments compared to PwD.

-Mean toxicity ratings for explicit bias (AzureAI: 0.386, OpenAI: 0.418, PerspectiveAPI: 0.331, PwD: 0.790, Non-PwD: 0.681) were much higher than ratings for implicit bias (AzureAI: 0.209, OpenAI: 0.117, PerspectiveAPI: 0.162, PwD: 0.642, Non-PwD: 0.564).
-However, TC ratings for explicit bias still remained lower than PwD ratings, individual distributions of these ratings are visualized in Figure \ref{img:tox-imexplicit}.
-A Kruskal Wallis test found significant differences in Toxicity Ratings $(x^2(4) = 40.159, p < 0.001)$ for all groups.
-Specifically, for explicit bias, we found large differences among ratings between PwD and AzureAI $(p < 0.001, r = 0.869)$, PwD and PerspectiveAPI $(p < 0.001, r = 0.846)$, and PwD and OpenAI $(p < 0.001, r = 0.694)$.
-While OpenAI was marginally better at identifying explicit bias than other TCs, it should be noted that TCs were yet unable to recognize implicit \textit{and} explicit toxicity towards PwD.

-\begin{boxA} \textbf{Summary: }Toxicity ratings by toxicity classifiers were significantly lower than those from people with disabilities, even for explicit bias, suggesting that state-of-the-art toxicity classifiers do not meet the needs of PwD in identifying toxic comments targeted at them. \end{boxA}
+\bheading{Normative Tendencies} Finally, we assessed the alignment between toxicity classifier scores and ratings from Non-PwD to identify potential normative tendencies.
+Our analysis showed a significant difference between the average scores of toxicity classifiers and Non-PwD $(Z = 8.55, p < 0.001, r = 0.86)$, indicating that toxicity classifiers did not display clear normative tendencies.